JonathanSContreras/inbox-agent/README.md

 4. **Dry‑Run by default**: prints what it *would* do.
 Actions require `--apply` or an explicit confirmation node.
 5. **Human‑in‑the‑Loop**: the graph pauses for confirmation before mutating emails (unless `--force`).

-> You can learn incrementally: start read‑only (safe), then add actions.

 ## Educational Checklist

 * [ ] Define `AgentState` (pydantic) and ensure every node reads/writes it.